Rotary Masked Autoencoders are Versatile Learners: Experiments

 \paragraph{UEA Multivariate Time-series Archive} We evaluate \method{} on a variety of datasets from the UEA Multivariate Time-series Archive~\cite{DBLP:journals/corr/abs-1811-00075}.
-To make the datasets irregular we follow the procedure by Kidger et. al.~\cite{DBLP:conf/nips/KidgerMFL20}, dropping 30\% of the observations.
+To make the datasets irregular we follow the procedure outlined by Kidger et al.~\cite{DBLP:conf/nips/KidgerMFL20}, dropping 30\% of the observations.
 Because all variates are present at each time-step, the only irregular dimension is time.
 Therefore, to embed this data in \method{}, we combine all variates per time-step into one embedding.
-This is a much simpler setup than the one used in \secref{sec:irregular_classification:elasticc}.
-For each dataset we conduct pre-training for 800 epochs.
+This is a much simpler setup than the one used for the ELAsTiCC dataset in \secref{sec:irregular_classification:elasticc}.
+For each dataset we conduct pre-training for 400 epochs.
 When fine-tuning, we found it necessary to change hyper-parameters between different datasets.
 For more details on our experimental setup we refer to \apref{sec:uea_setup}.

 \tabref{tab:uea} presents the mean accuracy from 3 full training runs (pretraining + finetuning), as well as published results from a variety of models.
-Overall, \method{} is as good or better than the comparators, and is able to handle the various datasets without issues.
+Overall, \method{}-tiny performs similarly or better than the comparators, and is able to handle the various datasets without issues.
 All the datasets trained on are relatively small, with some being on the order of hundreds of samples.
 Therefore, this experiment also shows how data-efficient \method{} can be.